maju6406/hiera_lookup/README.md

 * `environment`: Environment to use for look up (optional)
 * `certname`: Node to use for look up (optional)
 * `explain`: Enable explain (optional).
 Defaults to yes.

-NOTE: You can not specify `all` or `--all` in the `agent_certnames` parameter.
-Attempts to sign the Puppet master cert will be ignored.